-The best kind of Gingersnap Cookies is one with a slight crunch around the outer edges and a soft chewy center.
+The best Gingersnap Cookies have a slight crunch around the outer edges and a soft, chewy center.

 Packed with traditional ginger cookie flavors of cinnamon, nutmeg, and molasses, these are a classic holiday favorite.